-Integral Control Capabilities Definition Acceptable Terms Dim to Off The ability for a product to be turned on or off via a dimming control signal.
-Dim to off, Dimming: 0%-100% Energy Monitoring The capability of a driver to report the energy consumption of a luminaire or lamp.
+Integral Control Capabilities Definition Acceptable Terms Dim to Off Dim to off, Dimming: 0%-100% Energy Monitoring The capability of a driver to report the energy consumption of a luminaire or lamp.
 Energy (or Power) Monitoring, Energy (or Power) Metering, Energy (or Power) Measurement, Energy (or Power) Reading Manual Dimming A knob or other control device integrated into the fixture and used for manual dimming.
-Manual Dimming, Knob Dimming, Dimming Knob, Fixture Integrated Dimming, Rotary Switch
+Manual Dimming, Knob Dimming, Dimming Knob, Fixture Integrated Dimming